Microsoft Excel: Writer Feature Type Parameters

 There are three permission settings:

-- Select Only Permissions – Users may only select cells.
+- Select Only Permissions – You can only select cells.

-- View Only Permissions – Users may only view the worksheets.
+- View Only Permissions – You can only view worksheets.

 Specific Permission Item |